Loki-Astari/ThorsNisse/docSource/source/class/ThorsNisseCoreService.ServerHandler.TimerHandler.md

 generate: false
 typeInfo:
     namespace: ThorsAnvil::Nisse::Core::Service
-    header:    ThorsNisseCoreSocket/ServerHandlers.h
+    header:    ThorsNisseCoreService/ServerHandler.h
     classname: TimerHandler
     parent:    HandlerNonSuspendable
+    description:  |
-    description: An implementation of HandlerNonSuspendable that is used to implement the timer functionality.
+        An implementation of HandlerNonSuspendable that is used to implement the timer functionality.
     methods: []
+    protected: []
+    virtual: []
+children: []
 ---